hundredrabbits/thebook/north_pacific_logbook.md

 ##### 0800
 Took sleeping bags out to dry, also found more mold.
 The pans under the sink had coffee from the recent spillage that we forgot to clean up completly, and so mold developed.
 The papers inside the navigation table also harbor an advanced civilization of rotted matter.
 We want to keep our charts anyway though, as we might need them as back up.
 They are moist and full of spots and stains, handling them without tearing them up is difficult.
 We hung them over the lee cloths, to try and get them to dry but we both know that won't happen.

-We had *soba* (see recipes) for lunch, the smell was enough to cover up the one emanating from the rotten charts.
+We had [soba](#soba) for lunch, the smell was enough to cover up the one emanating from the rotten charts.
 To be truly rid of it, we'd have to exorcise the rot demons out of them.

 ##### 1600
 We have our first happy hour of the trip!
 We've completed one third of the trip, and celebrated with a glass of red wine.
 We left Japan with many cartons of Japanese wine, of varying sweetness.
 Robusta made it to half the distance to Dutch Harbor, and they too celebrated this grand event.
 They are close, but we still don't see them on AIS.
 They are north of us, maybe we'll catch up?
 We turned northeastward at 166°E, we'll be skirting not-so-great weather to escape yet worse weather.
 Such is life out here, we do our best to position ourselves with the weather.